karlvr/consistent.js/README.md

 * `clear()` removes all properties from the scope.
 This only leaves Consistent’s `$` object.
 * `get(key)` returns the value in the scope for the given key.
 Supports nested keys (i.e. that contain dot notation) and falls back to parent scopes.
 If the scope contains a value function for the given key, it is evaluated and its result returned.
 * `getLocal(key)` as for `get` but doesn’t fall back to parent scopes.
 * `set(key, value)` sets the value in the scope for the given key.
 Supports nested keys.
+If the target key exists and contains a value function, the value function is called passing the value as the only argument.
 * `getEventHandler(key)` returns the event handler in the scope for the given key.
 Supports nested keys and falls back to parent scopes.
 Adds the `$` prefix to the last component of the key, as event handlers are stored with a `$` prefix, e.g. `people.$handleClick`.
 * `getLocalEventHandler(key)` as for `getEventHandler` but doesn’t fall back to parent scopes.
 * `setEventHandler(key)` sets the event handler in the scope for the given key.
 Supports nested keys.
 Adds the `$` prefix to the last component of the key.